iOS-Goodies/iOS-Goodies/CONTRIBUTING.md

 ## General Workflow

 Each week we launch the goodies on Thursday and create a new markdown file that will have the issues for the next week.
-Rui and Tiago are responsible for launching the Goodies (Website + newsletter).
+Marius is responsible for launching the Goodies (Website + newsletter).

 ### Your approved contribution didn't make the newsletter